State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Experiments

 \subsection{Second Stage}

-In Table~\ref{tab:second_stage} we present a comparative analysis of state-of-the-art and our second-stage systems, which were trained employing self-labeled data provided from the first stage.
-We include results for ResNet34 and ResNet293 models trained on the original VoxCeleb2 dataset, following the WeSpeaker recipe with their proposed tuned hyperparamenters\footnote{ WeSpeaker Official VoxCeleb results: \url{https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2}}.
-However, for comparison purposes, models trained on the \textit{restricted} subset follow the same ResNet architecture and hyperparameters aforementioned.
-Our models trained with pseudo-labeles perform much better than their counterparts trained during the first stage.
-When it comes to ResNet34 backbone, training with segments from m3 and m4 leads to similar results, despite the loss of some speakers when selecting segments with m3.
-Both of them outperform training with fully-supervised with the restricted set, and achieve similar results to the official results from WeSpeaker, even outperforming results in VoxCeleb1-H. Therefore, we can conclude the efficacy of our method, by which training with weakly-labeled data leads to a higher amount of pseudo labels which benefits the training during the second stage.
-We show that strong results are also obtained with a model based on WavLM and MHFA.
+In Table~\ref{tab:second_stage}, we present a comparative analysis of our second-stage systems against state-of-the-art models.
+These second-stage systems were trained using self-labeled data derived from our best-performing first-stage models (\textit{m3}, \textit{m4}, \textit{m7}).
+We compared our results with strong supervised baselines, including ResNet34 and ResNet293 models trained on the original VoxCeleb2 dataset, following the WeSpeaker recipe with their proposed tuned hyperparamenters\footnote{WeSpeaker Official VoxCeleb results: \url{https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2}}.

+To ensure a fair comparison in terms of the number of speakers, we also trained the same architectures as our proposed models (ResNet34, ResNet152, and WavLM + MHFA) on the \textit{restricted} subset of VoxCeleb2, using the same hyperparameter settings described in Section~\ref{sec:training_config}.
+Our models trained with pseudo-labels perform much better than their counterparts trained during the first stage, and also outperform the best second-stage model reported in our previous work \cite{stafylakis22_interspeech}.
+When it comes to ResNet34 backbone, training with pseudo-labels generated by models \textit{m3} and \textit{m4} leads to similar results, despite the loss of some speakers when selecting segments with \textit{m3}.
+Both of them outperform fully-supervised training on the \textit{restricted} set, and achieve results comparable to the official WeSpeaker results, even outperforming the VoxCeleb1-H subset.
+Therefore, our approach demonstrates that utilizing weakly labeled data increases the quantity of high-quality pseudo labels, which in turn enhances the effectiveness of training in the second stage.

+We show that strong results are also obtained with the model based on WavLM and MHFA.
 The benefit of such a system is that it is trained approximately four times faster compared to the ResNet34-based model.
 Due to the limited capability of our servers, we could not train ResNet293 from scratch.
-Despite not outperforming its SOTA results employing the full VoxCeleb2, we obtain very good results employing the smaller ResNet152 and training with seven speakers less.
+Despite not outperforming its SOTA results employing the full VoxCeleb2, we obtain very good results employing the smaller ResNet152.
+This is particularly noteworthy given the loss of data, including seven speakers and additional recordings from other individuals, as detailed in Table~\ref{tab:seg_select}.